Paris Hilton Snuggles Up To Machine Gun Kelly, Is ‘Open’ To Dating Him

 Paris is seen wearing a form fitting black dress, which has multiple cut outs, including one that showed off her flat tummy and toned abs.
 The hotel heiress wore her hair parted to the side and styled in straight strands, which she tucked behind her ear.

 Hilton wore a full face of makeup at the event, including dark brows and thick lashes, as well as some pink blush and a red lip color.
-She completed her outfit with some finger-less gloves, one of her favorite trends this winter, some diamond studded earrings, and some black heeled ankle boots.
+She completed her outfit with some fingerless gloves, one of her favorite trends this winter, some diamond studded earrings, and some black heeled ankle boots.

 Meanwhile, Machine Gun Kelly also sported all black, rocking a pair of dark slacks, a black button-up long-sleeved shirt, which he unbuttoned to just above his navel to show off his array of chest tattoos.
 He also had his sleeves rolled up to reveal the ink on his arms.